-Sr. no. Guideline Risk level Will it impact the alternative data source?
+Sr. no. Guideline Rating level Will it impact the alternative data source?
 Rating (to be filled in by the user) 1 Check the source - is the author, publisher or sponsor of the data reliable/ credible?
-Low - source is unknown or unverified Medium - source is known but unverified No
+Low - source is unknown or unverified No Medium - source is known but unverified High - source is known and verified

-1 , High - source is known and verified 2 Check for any potential bias in the data - e.g. selection bias, confirmation bias or cultural bias.
-Low - data has bias that can materially impact the purpose for which it will be used No or cultural blas.
-Medium - data has bias but the impact is less material or can be adjusted High - data doesn't appear to have bias, or is fit for purpose 3 Ensure source data security.
-Low - non-secure data, stored in a shared environment where it can be altered easily Medium - data is stored in a shared environment, with limited people having editable rights High - data is stored in a separate environment with editable rights given to only limited people No 4 Ensure relevance of data.
-Low - source and data not relevant for research Medium - source and data partially relevant for research High - source and data relevant for research No d.
+Sr. no. Guideline Rating level Will it impact the alternative data source?
+Rating (to be filled in by the user) 2 Check for any potential bias in the data - e.g. selection bias, confirmation bias or cultural bias.
+Low - data has bias that can materially impact the purpose for which it will be used terially impact the purpose for ch it will be used dium - data has bias but the pact is less material or can be usted h - data doesn't appear to Medium - data has bias but the impact is less material or can be adjusted High - data doesn't appear to have bias, or is fit for purpose 3 Ensure source data security.
+Low - non-secure data, stored in a shared environment where it can be altered easily No Medium - data is stored in a shared environment, with limited people having editable rights High - data is stored in a separate environment with editable rights given to only limited people 4 Ensure relevance of data.
+Low - source and data not relevant for research No Medium - source and data partially relevant for research High - source and data relevant for research d.
 Data consistency